 Extrication or Winching Service: A trailer, or boat and trailer combo, will only be extricated when it can be safely reached and extracted from a normally traveled road or established thoroughfare.

 Jump starts: For safety reasons, service providers will provide battery jump starts when safe and reasonably practical.
 If a jump start cannot be performed safely, the service provider may elect to tow the member’s trailer or towing vehicle to a location where the situation can be remedied.

 Membership Cancellation: Sea Tow and Trailer Care reserve the right to immediately cancel any membership at any time for abuse of privileges without reimbursement.
 This includes, without limitation, misrepresentation of trailer or towing vehicle condition, excessive towing, fraud, intoxicated operation, lack of upkeep and care of the trailer or towing vehicle, or abuse of Sea Tow personnel.

-Membership Refunds and Transfers: Full refunds will be provided in the instances of Automatic Renewal charges refund requests made within 30 days of renewal and provided no membership services have been rendered in the interim.
+Membership Refunds and Transfers: Full refunds will be provided when a membership has been automatically renewed when the refund request is made within 30 days of the effective date of the membership term and no membership services have been rendered in the interim.
 In all other cases, Trailer Care membership is non-refundable, but any remaining term on the membership is transferable by the member upon written notice to Sea Tow International.

 Other Towing Services: In instances in which member obtains a service provider other than through the program, that member will only be reimbursed for services that have been provided by a properly licensed professional tow service.
 A copy of the paid invoice with the provider’s company name must be submitted for reimbursement.
 Trailer Care is not responsible for the actions of providers that have no pre-existing written contractual relationship with Trailer Care.